 Release date

-Unlike the last game, RIDE 5 won’t be released on the last-gen PlayStation 4 and Xbox One consoles.
+Unlike the last game, RIDE 5 is current-gen only and is not available on PlayStation 4 or Xbox One.

 This is surprising since MotoGP 23 is coming to last-gen consoles, but it means Milestone can push the PS5 and Xbox Series X|S games further without limitations.